 The Ministerial Task Team will continue to monitor and ensure the implementation of the recommendations by the respective parties and to report periodically on progress against targets.
 As Government we have both a legislative and moral duty to take action against those who feed ruthlessly on the vulnerability of the poor.

 In July 2011, the Black Sash Community Monitoring and Advocacy Project (CMAP) began to uncover violations of Norms and Standards at pay points, as well as evidence of irregular, unauthorised and undocumented third party debit deductions from the social grants beneficiaries’ bank accounts.
 We have brought these violations to the attention of SASSA and the Department of Social Development as outlined below.
 We launched the Stop SASSA-CPS Debits Campaign, in 2013, to draw attention to the crisis of debit deductions with the view to find a remedy that will stop the pilfering of grant beneficiaries' bank accounts and protect their social security benefits.

-In October and November 2013 the Black Sash launched the ‘Stop SASSA-CPS Debits Campaign’.
-We have secured the support of a range of partners detailed above.
+In October and November 2013 the Black Sash and partners launched the ‘Stop SASSA-CPS Debits Campaign’. .

 Black Sash calls for:

 - Amendments to the Social Assistance Act to make it illegal for any debit deductions from the bank accounts of social assistance grant beneficiaries and to criminalise the use of social grants as collateral by lenders.
 Parliament amends the National Credit Act and related legislation so that social assistance grants are not considered as income.